shobhar083-code/Maven-toys-data-insights/README.md

-# Maven Toys Excel Dashboard
+# Maven Toys Data analysis using Excel

 This project demonstrates my proficiency in using **Microsoft Excel** for data cleaning, analysis, and visualization.
 The goal was to transform a raw, unorganized sales dataset from a fictional company, **Maven Toys**, into actionable business insights.